opensvc/docs.opensvc.com/source/agent.daemon.rst

 .. rst-class:: lvl1

-	On systems using systemd, the start is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`nodemgr daemon start`.
+	On systems using systemd, the start is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`om node daemon start`.

 Stop
 ++++